 MBSC launched the second edition of Global Entrepreneurship Monitor report 2017-2018 Saudi Arabia

-Prince Mohammad Bin Salman College (MBSC) of Business & Entrepreneurship launched the second edition of Global Entrepreneurship Monitor (GEM) report 2017-2018 Saudi Arabia on Tuesday.
+Prince Mohammed Bin Salman College (MBSC) of Business & Entrepreneurship launched the second edition of Global Entrepreneurship Monitor (GEM) report 2017-2018 Saudi Arabia on Tuesday.

 The report presents a detailed examination of the behaviors, motivations, and attitude toward entrepreneurship as well as different aspects of the entrepreneurship ecosystem in Saudi Arabia making it a valuable source of information about policies and programs.